The 2020 Guide to the Foreign Earned Income Exclusion for Expats

 - Certain combat zone pay

-- Housing, meal and travel allowances paid by your employer
+- Housing, meal, and travel allowances paid by your employer

 - Social Security, pension, and annuity payments

-Passing the bona fide residence test
+Passing the bona fide residence tests

 You have to be a full-time resident of a foreign country for the full 12-month period of the tax year (January 1 through December 31) to qualify as a bona fide resident.
-Vacations, including short trips back to the U.S., won’t make you fail the residence test, as long as the trips were short and you clearly intended to return to your home in that country.
+Vacations, including short trips back to the U.S., won’t make you fail the residence test, as long as the trips were short and you clearly intended to return to your home in the foreign country.

 Passing the physical presence test